-Lifetime’s Founder and CEO Mardie Caldwell is also an adoptive mother herself.
+Lifetime’s Founder and CEO Mardie Caldwell, C.O.A.P., is also an adoptive mother herself.
 Among many other roles, Mardie is an author, adoption expert, business coach, and Certified Open Adoption Practitioner.

 She’s shared that she feels her role as an adoptive mother is the most important!
 The journey that led Mardie to adopt her son around 30 years ago was life-changing, and she often shares through her testimony.

 Keep scrolling to read her prayer to hopeful adoptive parents!

 I remember the prayer that helped as I waited to become a mother through adoption.
 I hope it will help you too.
 For me I had to put it in a place where I’d see it every day.
 Prayer helps, never stop praying for your adoption.
 I would pray:

 Lord, control my thoughts and remind me to turn to You when things seem too difficult on my own.

 Help me to be patient while I wait.